ashllll/log_hightlight_krep/README.md

 `krep` is designed with performance as a primary goal:

 - **Memory-mapped I/O**: Avoids costly read() system calls
-- **Optimized algorithms**: Uses Boyer-Moore-Horspool algorithm by default
+- **Optimized algorithms**: Uses multiple string-matching algorithms optimized for different scenarios
 - **SIMD acceleration**: Utilizes SSE4.2 or AVX2 when available
 - **Multi-threading**: Processes large files in parallel chunks
 - **Minimal allocations**: Reduces memory overhead and fragmentation
--

 ## Benchmarks

 Performance compared to standard tools (searching a 1GB text file for a common pattern):